How Much Protein Your Body Can Absorb

 FAQ

 Q: Is there a limit to how much protein my body can absorb in one meal?
-A: While there isn't a hard limit, the body can typically utilize around 20-30 grams of protein per meal effectively for muscle protein synthesis.
+A: While there isn't a hard limit, the body can typically make use of around 20-30 grams of protein per meal effectively for muscle protein synthesis.
 Consuming more than this amount may not lead to additional muscle growth, and excess protein may be used for energy or other bodily functions.

 Q: Does the type of protein affect absorption?
 A: Yes, different types of protein are absorbed at different rates.
 Whey protein is absorbed quickly, making it ideal for post-workout recovery.
 Casein protein is absorbed more slowly, making it a good option for sustained release overnight.
 Plant-based proteins vary in their absorption rates and amino acid profiles.